 My passion for solo travel started in 2015 when I had the opportunity to take a huge once-in-a-lifetime-trip and I didn’t take it.
 Fear about traveling alone coupled with the timing of other adventures resulted in me passing on the opportunity and thinking back often, wondering what I’d missed.

 Thankfully, life is cyclic and 2 years, one cross-country move, and a master’s degree later, in 2017 I began traveling solo all around the world.
-With each trip after that first amazing adventure in Tuscany, I found my bravery increasing in all sorts of adventures: so farther and farther I’ve gone, visiting increasingly remote destinations and finding in my solitude so much freedom.
+With each trip after that first amazing adventure in Florence, Italy, I found my bravery increasing in all sorts of adventures: so farther and farther I’ve gone, visiting increasingly remote destinations and finding in my solitude so much freedom.

 The more I travel, the more I hone my packing list, and although I’ve created a complete solo female packing list and shared it in another post, lately I’ve been thinking about the resources, ideas, and products that were the most useful to me while solo traveling abroad- the certain few essentials that I will never, ever travel without once they found their way into my bag.